What Investors Value in Advice

 - There is a vast and evolving array of financial instruments available, and the choices and mix that are appropriate for your goals depends upon risk tolerance, age, and life circumstances.
 Financial advisors stay on the forefront of knowing what’s available and whether they’d be a good fit for you.

 - Even a knowledgeable investor may react emotionally to either a declining or rising market.
-A financial advisor can be a sounding board and source of objective guidance during times of volatility, helping you make—or avoid—decisions that could alter your ability to meet your goals in the long term.
+A financial advisor can be a sounding board and source of valuable guidance during times of volatility, helping you make—or avoid—decisions that could alter your ability to meet your goals in the long term.

 Explaining your value